ultranoise/IR-multichannel/README.md

 This code generates IR files with the same number of channels and order than the recorded sweep you are using.

-You can use the calculated .wav file with plugins like MatrixConv (https://leomccormack.github.io/sparta-site/docs/plugins/sparta-suite/#matrixconv) for adding an ambisonics room to a track in real time.
+You can use the calculated .wav file with plugins like MatrixConv (https://leomccormack.github.io/sparta-site/docs/plugins/sparta-suite/#matrixconv) in combination with HO-SIRR (https://leomccormack.github.io/sparta-site/docs/plugins/hosirr/) for adding an ambisonics room to your track in real time.